 Art Masters Program

-Questions regarding Art Master can be directed to Art Masters Chair, Keira Merkovsky at email@example.com
+Questions regarding Art Masters can be directed to Art Masters Chair, Keira Merkovsky at email@example.com

 Volunteers are very important to the success of the program.
 We ask for at least 2 parents per class, but more is always welcome.
 Each classroom lesson is only 1 hour long and you will have fun helping out and seeing your child create art.
 Parents please sign up to volunteer in your child's class or any open slot when you see the sign-ups posted on Konstella.